dgdimick/ARC-210-DCS-Display/Firmware/Tests/Button Matrix Test/README.md

 ---

-## Tests to check rotary encoders
+## Tests to check 4x4 Matrix Button Board

-### EncoderTest.ino
+### Button_Test.ino
-A simple test to ensure you have assembled the rotary encoders and wired them correctly, uses ButtonMatrix.h and ButtonMatrix.cpp
+A simple test to ensure you have assembled the 4x4 Button Board is wired correctly, uses ButtonMatrix.h and ButtonMatrix.cpp